gmontana/DecodingViewerEmotions/README.md

 In addition to training the TSM-augmented architectures described in our paper, this code also supports inference tasks.

 Should you encounter issues or have questions, please open a GitHub issue on this repository.

+## License

+The TSAM software and associated documentation provided in this repository are made available under a custom license that permits use solely for academic research and non-commercial evaluation.
+Commercial use, clinical use, and redistribution under terms not specified within this license are strictly prohibited without express written permission from the University of Warwick.

+For the full license terms, please refer to the [LICENSE](LICENSE) file included in this repository.

+For any inquiries regarding permissible use or for seeking permissions beyond the scope of this license, please contact Warwick Ventures at ventures@warwick.ac.uk.